Short answer? No. Adding and Air Lift air suspension system will not change the manufacturer’s Gross Vehicle Weight Rating.

 GVWR and GCWR both are used to specify weight limitations and restrictions.
-These are extremely important and should NEVER be exceeded.
+These are extremely important and should never be exceeded.

-However, should the truck also be loaded with a 700 pound payload the vehicle would now exceed the GVWR.
+However, should the truck also also be loaded with a 700 pound payload the vehicle would now exceed the GVWR.
 So, even if the vehicles ride height was corrected using Air Lift’s adjustable air springs in the front and/or rear, the vehicles GVWR would still have been exceeded.
-A vehicle under these conditions would not be safe to operate on the roads and puts a dangerous amount of stress on stock components like axles, brakes, powertrain, etc.
+A vehicle under these conditions would not be safe to operate on the roads and puts a dangerous amount of stress on stock components like axles, brakes, powertrain, and more.

 Which Air Lift products fit your ride?